Pylons/pyramid/docs/designdefense.rst

 ------------------------------------

-It is "Pyramidic" to compose multiple external sources into the same configuration using :ref:`~pyramid.config.Configuration.include`.
+It is "Pyramidic" to compose multiple external sources into the same configuration using :meth:`~pyramid.config.Configuration.include`.
 Any number of includes can be done to compose an application; includes can even be done from within other includes.
-Any directive can be used within an include that can be used outside of one (such as :ref:`~pyramid.config.Configurator.add_view`, etc).
+Any directive can be used within an include that can be used outside of one (such as :meth:`~pyramid.config.Configurator.add_view`, etc).

 Pyramid has a conflict detection system that will throw an error if two included externals try to add "the same" configuration in a conflicting